-The assistive technology sought by the Technology Project is something that facilitates independent living while reducing the person’s reliance on the need for direct-support staff.
+The assistive technology sought by the Technology Project is something that promote independent living while reducing the person’s reliance on the need for direct-support staff.
 To this end there are apps that prompt someone when to get off of the bus; watches that will send GPS coordinates to a trusted contact; cars that drive themselves; devices that will send notifications to someone’s phone when food has cooled to an appropriate temperature; technology that will shut down appliances if they are left on too long; etc. There are many examples of technologies that would meet our purpose in some way.
 The Technology Project aims to find a few that can meet the most needs and promote the greatest amount of independence.

 Technology has already shaped the way we communicate and live.
 With the rapid introduction of autonomous cars, the internet of things, virtual and augmented reality, and wearable technology, the digital landscape and its influence on our lives is about to change in a way that is unparalleled to any change we have experienced to date.
 The new landscape has potential to be a practical and beneficial alteration.
 It is an exciting time – one in which people with developmental disabilities will have the opportunity to live more independent and socially engaged lives.